vladyslavplus/MyBudgetNET/README.md

 # 📊 MyBudgetNET

 **MyBudgetNET** is a RESTful API for personal expense tracking, built using ASP.NET Core Web API 8, PostgreSQL, and Mapster.
-The project follows a 3-layer architecture with clear separation between the DAL, BLL, and API layers.
+The project follows a 3-layer architecture with clear separation between the DAL, BLL, JWT and API layers.

 ## 🔧 Technologies Used